-Each student will be paired with an academic advisor.
+Each student will be paired with a faculty mentor.
 The purpose is to provide the student with a faculty mentor, and establish a professional relationship that will enhance a student's academic, personal and professional growth.

 The professional mentorship will last for the duration of mentee's career at UAMS.